DataBiosphere/azul/README.md

 ## 3.5 Subscribing to DSS

-Once deployed the indexer can be registered to receive notifications about new bundles from the configured DSS instance.
+Once deployed, the indexer can be registered to receive notifications about new bundles from the configured DSS instance.

 ```